fleetdm/fleet/handbook/engineering/README.md

 - Sprints are 3 weeks long to match our release cadence.
 - There are 5 “Scrum Ceremonies” performed during each sprint:
   - Sprint planning - At the first Monday of the sprint the team and stakeholders meet and pick items from the backlog.
 The team commit to finish those items.
-  - Daily sync standup - The team meet daily for updates.
-Each team member present what they did since the last sync and what they intend to do until next sync.
-Any impediments are raised.
+  - Daily sync standup - The team meets daily for updates.
+Each team member presents what they did since the last sync and what they intend to do until next sync.
+Any road blocks are raised.
   - Weekly estimation sessions - once a week (3 times a sprint) the team will estimate items in the backlog.
 Goals:
     - Have Stakeholders know in advance the time it will take to achieve those items.
     - Make it easier in the next planning meeting to know what the team can take for the next sprint.